 There is no probate or death duties in Australia.
-Gifts of assets are also not subject to any specific gift tax but may be subject to capital gains tax if not in cash.
+Gifts of assets are also not subject to any specific gift tax but may be subject to capital gains tax if not in cash and may impact the ability of the donor to obtain pension benefits.